RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: RETENTION

 \subsubsection{Existing Data Placement Strategy Analysis}

 DT2CAM primarily focused on mapping a single decision tree to TCAM without addressing redundancy or ensemble models.
 When directly applied to ensembles, DT2CAM acts as either \textit{naive unified mapping} or \textit{naive independent mapping}, depending on the chosen mapping unit.
 Pedretti et al. \cite{TreeBasedACAM} introduced a data placement strategy, referred to as the \textit{feature reordering with row elimination (FR)} algorithm, for ACAM.
-This method selects the whole ensemble as a mapping unit, and proposes (1) reordering features based on frequency to cluster redundant cells, and (2) eliminating entire path segments when they become redundant.
-However, due to row elimination, paths were no longer stored in fixed rows, making the result retrieval process substantially more complex and CPU-dependent.
-As a result, the additional computational overhead is proportional to $\#\textit{ACAMs}$, similar to that of \textit{naive independent mapping}.
-Thus, we classify \textit{FR} as a space-efficient mapping approach, though its space efficiency may still fall short of \textit{naive independent mapping}.
-A follow-up study by Pedretti et al. \cite{XTIME} proposed fitting each tree into a separate ACAM without mitigating redundancy, resembling \textit{naive independent mapping}.
-Consequently, we also categorize this approach under space-efficient mapping. \jb{just wondering if it was relevant to have the related work part here ?}
+This method selects the whole ensemble as a mapping unit, and proposes (1) reordering features based on frequency to cluster redundant cells, and (2) eliminating entire path segments in each ACAM when they are fully redundant.
+However, due to row elimination, paths were no longer stored in fixed rows across different ACAMs, making the merging of partial match results substantially more complex and CPU-dependent.
+As a result, the additional computational overhead is proportional to $\#\textit{ACAMs}$, similar to that of \textit{naive independent mapping} for query packing.
+Thus, we classify \textit{FR} as a space-efficient mapping approach, though its capacity requirement may be higher than \textit{naive independent mapping}.
+A follow-up study by Pedretti et al. \cite{XTIME} proposed fitting each tree into separate ACAMs, which is identical to \textit{naive independent mapping}.

 After a thorough analysis of the tradeoffs among existing data placement strategies, we find that prior approaches fail to effectively alleviate memory redundancy, offering efficiency comparable to naive methods.
 To bridge this gap, we introduce two novel data placement strategies: one optimized for energy-efficient mapping and the other for space-efficient mapping.
 The following sections provide a detailed explanation of these strategies, with a visualization presented in Fig.~\ref{fig:placement}.